andreybleme/andreybleme.github.io/_posts/2023-07-31-researchscale-is-here.markdown

 ## Join me

-We are on Beta.
+We are in Beta.
 It means there are many more things we want to build to make research more enjoyable.

 I have plans to share milestones and details on the journey of building it.